Still Life with Ham (Philippe Rousseau)

-Still Life with Ham is a mid-19th century still life painting by French artist Philippe Rousseau.
+Still Life with Ham is a 1870s still life painting by French artist Philippe Rousseau.
 Done in oil on canvas, the painting depicts a number of items set on a table.
 The work is currently in the collection of the Metropolitan Museum of Art.

 Description

 The painting is intricately and intimately detailed; not only did Rousseau render a ham (described as "succulent" by one source) and a fully set table, he also included an issue of Le Figaro (a prominent French newspaper) addressed to his home.
 The work is highly contemporaneous to the early 1870s.